 Genetic tests can be helpful in establishing evidence for the parenthood of a person for a case like child custody and support.
 The results of genetic test can also be used as a support for placing a parent’s name on the birth certificate of a child.
 Depending upon the country/state where you live in, DNA testing can be ordered by the judge for settling disputes in child custody laws.

 4. The results can aid decisions in the future

 For instance, if there is a low probability of passing a certain unwanted genetic condition, couples can have be assured that they can have children free of the disorder.
 On the other hand, a positive result may give the couple an idea of deciding not to have children because doing so may result to a high risk of their child developing the condition.

 Like how it can determine parenthood, being genetically tested can be helpful is determining and interpreting developmental delays in children.
 Reasons for significant lags in physical, mental, and emotional growth can be determined.

-Also if a woman has two or more miscarriages or pregancy over age 34, genetic testing will be helpful for early diagnosis which can help identify the appropriate treatment options.
+Also if a woman has two or more miscarriages or pregnancy over age 34, genetic testing will be helpful for early diagnosis which can help identify the appropriate treatment options.

 Disadvantages & Limitations of Genetic Testing

-While the process has indeed great advantages, there are several disadvantages that a person who wishes to undergo testing should be aware of.
+While the process has great advantages indeed, there are several disadvantages that a person who wishes to undergo testing should be aware of.
 The following are some of them.